SahanAdikaram/Sahan-Adikaram/README.md

 **You must know,
 Types of IoMTs**
-* In-home IoMT.
+🔸In-home IoMT.
-* Community IoMT.
+🔸Community IoMT.
-* In-Hospital IoMT.
+🔸In-Hospital IoMT.

 ## 🔷 After all this let’s discuss advantages of IoT system in healthcare